-- Demographics: Determine if the demographics of the local population are a good fit with your business (age of the population, income, family size, and so on).
+- Demographics: Determine if the demographics of the local population (age, income, family size) are a good fit with your business.

 Consider the best scenario for your type of store:

-- Convenience stores (supermarkets, hardware, bakeries, drug stores, and so on): Your business may benefit from being in a busy mall or other high traffic area that offers easy access for quick purchases.
+- Convenience stores (supermarkets, hardware, bakeries, drug stores, etc.): Your business may benefit from being in a busy mall or other high traffic area that offers easy access for quick purchases.
 Since many people enjoy one-stop shopping, you can attract customers from co-located complementary stores.

-- Specialty stores (selling unique, hard-to-find products): If you have a specialty store, your products are more unique and often customers do not mind travelling out of the way to purchase your specific products.
+- Specialty stores (selling unique, hard-to-find products): If you have a specialty store, your products are not found everywhere.
+In this case, customers may not mind travelling out of the way to purchase your products.
 You could take advantage of lower rent, free parking, and larger warehouse and display space.

-- Shoppers' stores (clothing, major appliances, and so on): With a shoppers-type store, you may actually benefit from being near your own competition.
+- Shoppers' stores (clothing, major appliances, etc.): With a shoppers-type store, you may actually benefit from being near your own competition.
 You could sell your goods in a shopping centre or mall where consumers can easily compare quality, price, and service offered by a few competing stores.

 Consider these issues before signing a long-term lease:

 - Do you plan to operate your business indefinitely or for a set number of years?

 - Will you be able to expand your business at this location?